Maahsome/ktrouble/README.md

 - [ ] KT-70:  When mounting configmaps with a `.` in the name, a naming error occurs
 - [ ] KT-72:  Add the ability to change the "sleep" list from the CLI
 - [ ] KT-73:  Add --build-cmd switch for launch and attach
+- [ ] KT-76:  Better defaults around git configuration
+- [ ] KT-82:  Create a PUBLIC docker image that can be used to test the ingress/service feature
+- [ ] KT-85:  fetch an environments definition from the upstream git repository, since environments will be specific.
+- [ ] KT-86:  Add the logger to the Config so it can be passed around
+- [ ] KT-87:  Need a way to DELETE an upstream utility
+- [ ] KT-88:  Need a way to DELETE an upstream environment
-- [ ] KT-74:  Add environment support to support same images in different registries
+- [ ] KT-89:  Add a config option to set the FIELDS to be outputted for each object type
+- [ ] KT-90:  Update ALL objects to use c.Fields to drive output fields

 ### Completed

 - [x] KT-62:  Add "requireSecret", "requireConfigmap", and "containerHint" as YAML fields in the utility definitions
 - [x] KT-66:  Fix: volume names can only be 63 characters long
+- [x] KT-74:  Add environment support to support same images in different registries